3lyrion/UniversalStorage/README.md

 ## Description

-• UniversalStorage container can simultaneously contain any number of elements of any type.
+- The UniversalStorage container can simultaneously store any type of items.
+Each element has a string identifier, which is set by the user.

 ## Example